What's the matter with $\Sigma m_{\nu}$?: Case study: Decaying dark matter

-This posterior is shown in Fig.~\ref{fig:mnu_1d}.
+This posterior is shown in Fig.~\ref{fig:mnu_1d} as the dashed line.
 This confirms that, at least at the background level, the matter-density deficit could be explained by a decaying dark matter component along with massive neutrinos.